adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 	  <div class="someModule-someOtherComponent"></div>
 	</div>

-Ensuring this is styled as above is now a simple task with 6 CSS declarations needed in total, 3 of which reside within media queries.
+Ensuring this is styled as specified above, is now a simple task with 6 CSS declarations needed in total, 3 of which reside within media queries.

 ## Why?
 Because visual class names don't hold enough meaning.